SebastianReal/Projects/hands-on_practice/OWASP_Juice_Shop.md

-# OWAS JUICE SHOP - PENTESTING
+# OWAS JUICE SHOP - REPORT
 ---
 ## Introduction
 This assessment aims to discover and identify vulnerabilities on The Juice Shop’s website and recommend methods to remediate them.